 Three program options are available: basic certificate, technical certificate and an associate of applied science degree in machine tool technology.
+There are also ceramic manufacturing technology certificate and degree options for people working in the ceramic manufacturing field.
 In addition to these options, a 43-credit-hour block program of in-depth training and skill development is available in a concentrated two-semester sequence.
 Students interested in the block program must apply to the program advisor during the spring or summer prior to starting the two-semester sequence in the fall.
 Cooperative education courses offer actual work experience while attending classes.